pat/blog/_posts/2025-05-06-saml-ruby-service-provider.markdown

 end
 ```

 This method is generating an object that contains all the relevant details for interacting with a given identity provider.
-The examples in the code are referring to Google, but you'll want to it up for the IdP you're actually talking to.
+The examples in the code are referring to Google, but you'll want to update it for the IdP you're actually talking to.

 * `assertion_consumer_service_url` is a URL is where visitors will be redirected back to on a successful authentication.
-This should point to the `create` action in this controller we're working on.
+This should point to the <code>create</code> action in this controller we're working on.
 * `sp_entity_id` is an identifier for your service, and should be unique from the perspective of the identity provider.
 * `idp_entity_id` is an identifier for the identity provider, supplied by them, and should also be considered unique.
 * `idp_sso_service_url` is supplied by the identity provider, and is a live URL where we redirect visitors to.